 Designed and developed by drilling professionals, the kwik-ZIP HDX range of spacers is currently the only casing spacers available that are approved to the new Water Services Association of Australia (WSAA) Product Specification 324 which outlines product requirements, quality assurance and project specific requirements.

 The HDX series is able handle casing, bar and pipe diameters from 100mm OD to greater than 1600mm.
-As per WSAA PS 324, each spacer is manufactured from high grade thermoplastic called ACETAL POM, which is characterised by its high flexural strength, high temperature resistance, low coefficient of friction, and high resistance to organic chemicals, oils and synthetic detergents; even when immersed for long periods of time.
+As per WSAA PS 324, each spacer is manufactured from high grade thermoplastic called Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, and high resistance to organic chemicals, oils and synthetic detergents; even when immersed for long periods of time.